 Georgia Woman Charged with TennCare Fraud

-Morelli is charged with TennCare fraud and theft of property, with the indictment accusing her of falsifying statements in order to appear eligible for TennCare healthcare insurance benefits.
+NASHVILLE, Tenn. – A Georgia woman is charged with TennCare fraud and theft of services in an indictment accusing her of making false claims in order to enroll in TennCare.